Southern Walnut Creek Trail

-Southern Walnut Creek Trail is a 7.3 mi, multi-use trail in eastern Austin, Texas.
+Southern Walnut Creek Trail is a 7.3 mi, multi-use trail in eastern Austin, Texas that follows a portion of the route of Walnut Creek.

 The trail is a 10 ft-wide concrete path extends from Govalle Park to the Walnut Creek Sports Park at Johnny Morris Road and Daffan Lane and includes 5 bridges.

-Constructed with $7.3 million from the U.S. Department of Transportation. construction began in May 2012 with a grand opening in October 2018.
+Constructed with $7.3 million from the U.S. Department of Transportation.
+Construction began in May 2012 with a grand opening in October 2018.

 It connects multiple neighborhoods and centers including Govalle Park, the East Communities YMCA, Davis-White Northeast Neighborhood Park, Walnut Creek Greenbelt, The Austin Tennis Center at the Walnut Creek Sports Park, and phase I of the Austin to Manor trail system.